alex/what-happens-when/README.rst

   and if found an answer is returned.

 Globally, there are 12 independent operators that manage 13 DNS root name servers.
-The operators are:
+The operators are:\n
-   A - VeriSign Global Registry Services
+   A - VeriSign Global Registry Services\n
    B - University of Southern California, Information Sciences Institute C - Cogent Communications
    D - University of Maryland